RoadieHQ/marketing-site/content/docs/integrations/google-oauth-client/index.md

 This page describes how to set up the client, along with setting the required values in Backstage.

+> Note: This assumes you have access to your google cloud console

 ## Steps

 ### Step 1: Creating an OAuth app

-1. Sign into your GCP console
+1. Sign into your GCP [console](https://console.cloud.google.com/apis/credentials)

 2. Select the `APIs & Services` -> `Credentials`.
 Now click on the `Create Credentials` button, followed by `OAuth client ID`